pri22296/progressindicator/docs/quickstart.rst

        for x in range(n):
            yield x

-You can wrap this generator with a ProgressBar instance and you should get a nice progress indicator.
-Note that you should use a Non-deterministic progress bar since there is no way to automatically calculate the progress of a generator since it can even be infinite.
+You can wrap this generator with a :class:`~.ProgressManager` instance and you should get a nice progress indicator.
+Note that you should use a Indeterminate progress bar since there is no way to automatically calculate the progress of a generator since it can even be infinite.

 .. code:: python

    for i in bar(generator(n)):
        time.sleep(0.01)

-Also Note that, there is no need to call `begin`, `publish`, or `end`.
+Also Note that, there is no need to call :meth:`~.ProgressManager.begin`, :meth:`~.ProgressManager.publish`, or :meth:`~.ProgressManager.end`.

 -------------------------------------------------------------------------
 Wrapping a Iterator
 -------------------------------------------------------------------------

 Iterators can also be wrapped with a ProgressBar instance.
-Similar to a generator there is no need to call `begin`, `publish`, or `end`.
-If the iterator provides a __len__ implementation, The progress is automatically calculated, like in the following case.
+Similar to a generator there is no need to call :meth:`~.ProgressManager.begin`, :meth:`~.ProgressManager.publish`, or :meth:`~.ProgressManager.end`.
+If the iterator provides a ``__len__`` implementation, The progress is automatically calculated, like in the following case.

 .. code:: python